jaztonchern/curly-pancake/README.md

 ## 2. Make edits to the content

-Changes can be made to the *index.html* file.
+Changes can be made to the *index.html* file from wherever it has been downloaded to.

-The contents can be viewed on https://jaztonchern.github.io/curly-pancake/.

-If changes are made and committed, the site will be updated if there are no errors.

 ## 3. Build the container